egr314team311/team311/checkpoint_3.md

 **Rationale:** It is the cheapest option so it helps us stay within budget.
 It also has the highest accuracy while still having a low input voltage and the required SPI output.

+**Pros:**
+- **High Accuracy:** With a 3% accuracy rate, it provides reliable data for weather monitoring applications, crucial for our product's functionality.
+- **Low Voltage Operation:** Operating at 3.3V makes it energy efficient, which is essential for battery-powered devices.
+- **SPI Communication:** Uses SPI for data output, which is faster and more reliable than other communication protocols, enhancing data transmission efficiency.

+**Cons:**
+- **Sensitivity to Contaminants:** Can be sensitive to pollutants and chemicals, which might affect its readings in urban or industrial environments.
+- **Complexity in Integration:** Requires careful calibration and integration into the system, which can be complex and time-consuming.
+- **Limited Range:** The operating temperature and humidity range may not cover extreme conditions, potentially limiting its application in diverse climates.

 **3.3V Switching Regulator**

 ![3 3V_Switching_Regualtor](https://github.com/egr314team311/team311.github.io/assets/157044424/0849a0c9-9188-48a6-9d02-91ce5d6c5fd9)